 The gallstones cause inflammation not only of the gallbladder but also of the liver and pancreas (R).

 In such cases, the surgical removal of the gallbladder is recommended (R).

 How Bile Supplements Cause Their Effects

-However, under abnormal condition, caused by disease condition or pancreatic insufficiency, the proper absorption of bile salts is disrupted, leading to the increased accumulation of fats in the intestinal region (R, R).
+However, under abnormal conditions caused by disease condition or pancreatic insufficiency, the proper absorption of bile salts is disrupted, leading to the increased accumulation of fats in the intestine (R, R).

-Bile supplements usually act by restoring the cholesterol-lowering effect of bile salts in the body.
+Bile supplements act by restoring the cholesterol-lowering effect of bile salts in the body.

-Once ingested, the bile supplement reaches the liver and immediately releases into the intestine, the place where bile supplements induce their action.
+Once ingested, the bile supplement reaches the liver and immediately releases into the intestine.

 Here, the contents of the bile supplements (usually bile acids) are mixed up with stool and apparently excreted out of the body.